verschuur/generator-php-cli-app/ROADMAP.md

 	- [x] Composer.json project name and autoload path settings.

 ## v1.1
+- [x] User input for vendor name to set the correct vendor name in composer.json

+## v1.2
 - [ ] Extend the generator with:
 	- [ ] Allow custom PHP and command namespacing.

-## v1.2
+## v1.3
 - [ ] Extend the generator with:
 	- [ ] Generating multiple commands, based on a space separated input.
 For example:

-## v1.3
+## v1.4
 - [ ] Extend the generator with:
 	- [ ] Adding options and arguments to the commands through a interactive dialog.

-## v1.4
+## v1.5
 - [ ] Extend the generator with:
 	- [ ] Generate an app based on a config json file which defines the namespace, commands, options etc.